In this Moss Stitch Crochet tutorial you will find:

 The crochet Moss stitch on it’s own is a very simple and easy to crochet stitch.
-But the use of multiple colours adds a little more complexity to it’s look.
-I love the simple grain-like texture of it and how interesting this stitch looks when used in patterns with different colours.
+But the use of multiple colours adds a little more complexity to how it looks.
+I love the simple grain-like texture of it and how different this stitch looks when used in patterns with multiple colours.
 And most of all, I love how easy it is to crochet!

 The Moss Stitch becomes clearly defined when there are a couple of different colours in use.
 It looks very pretty and you can play with different combinations of colours and create a variety of different patterns.

 An example below shows how just by switching to a different colour every row (dark grey) or every second row (purple) will create a different look.